Lawful Permanent Resident

 - step-children if the marriage between the child’s biological and step-parent was contracted before the child turned 18 years old

-- adopted children if the adoption took place before the child reached 16 (with some limited exceptions) and certain other conditions are met, and
+- adopted children if the adoption took place before the child reached 16 (with some limited exceptions) and certain other conditions are met

 Sponsorship by Other Family Members

 If the family member sponsoring you is not an immediate relative, you may still get your green card but there will likely be a longer waiting period.
 Because only a certain number of these green cards can be issued (on a first come, first served basis) each year to persons who are not immediate relatives of U.S. citizens, there can be waiting lines.
 The length of the wait depends on what preference category your application falls under.
 Below are the four preference categories defined by law:

 - First preference: this category applies to petitions filed by U.S. citizen parents for their unmarried children 21 years or older.

-- Third preference: this category applies to petitions for married sons and daughters of U.S. citizen parents for their married children
+- Third preference: this category applies to petitions for married sons and daughters of U.S. citizen, and their spouses and minor children.

 Sponsored by Employer